Are you one of those people that has your whole life planned out?

 - The Subtle Art of Not Giving a F*ck by Mark Manson – A Counterintuitive Approach to Living a Good Life.
-This book helped me let go of trying to be happy and understanding how not caring makes you care about the all right things.
+This book helped me let go of trying to be happy and understanding how not caring makes you care about all the right things.

 Life Moves On With or Without You

 Just because you get knocked down doesn’t mean you don’t get back up with a fierceness you never had before.
 In fact, had I never got knocked down in the first place I would never know my true grit.

 I feel you do have to hit rock bottom to realize what’s at the top.